What are the criteria for a successful application?

 Please find details about the BMS PhD program and the two phases here: https://www.math-berlin.de/students/program-information

 In general, students who already hold a master's degree should apply directly for Phase II.
 If you would like to apply for Phase I to gain more mathematical knowledge before starting your PhD research, you should explain this in detail in your Personal Statement.
 We check all applications and degrees thoroughly before the Admissions Committee begins their evaluation.
-In the past the Admissions Committee has sometimes moved applications from Phase I to Phase II, if the candidate was qualified for Phase II as well.
-If this happens, we will inform you accordingly in December.
+In certain cases, the Admissions Committee decides to move applications from Phase I to Phase II, if the candidate was qualified for Phase II as well.
+If this happens, we will inform you accordingly after the deadline.

-If you have applied for Phase II but your master’s degree is not recognized in Germany for PhD studies, the Admissions Committee will consider your application for Phase I. If this happens, we will inform you accordingly in December.
+If you have applied for Phase II but your master’s degree is not recognized in Germany for PhD studies, the Admissions Committee will consider your application for Phase I. If this happens, we will inform you accordingly after the deadline.

 You cannot submit two applications in the same application period, so you cannot apply for both phases.